Accounting (ACC) Courses

 ACC 101 Principles of Financial Accounting (4-0) 4 hrs.

 The emphasis of this introductory course is to develop an understanding of accounting information systems for the business entity and for the individual.
 The basic concepts, procedures, business documents, and financial statements are included as they relate to the accounting cycle.
-Analysis of business decisions is stressed for the internal and external aspects of the business.
-B View Course Syllabus
+Analysis of business decisions for internal and external aspects of the business is stressed.
+View Course Syllabus

 ACC 102 Principles of Managerial Accounting (4-0) 4 hrs.